Smaug-DS/galois_field/README.md

 # Galois Field Operations (Using QT5)
 An application for constructing and performing basic arithmetic operations on Galois Fields.

+Please wait while the demonstration GIF loads on this page :)
 ![Header](https://github.com/Smaug-DS/Smaug-DS/blob/main/assets/gf.gif)

 ## Table of Contents